ozmodiar192/washyobutt/README.md

 Now I need to actually start building something.
 It seems like everyone uses aws, so I’ll start there.
 At this time, I’m going to spin up a single instance, but I’m going to do everything in terraform because that’s what people on stackoverflow do.

 ### Terraform
 Terraform is a way to represent your aws infrastructure as code.
 It seems more complicated than it is; I’ve found it be pretty easy to use once you get going.
+Between the aws docs and the terraform documentation, it's pretty easy to figure out what everything does.

 I have an aws account already, but I don’t have my api keys.
 Terraform is going to talk to the api, so it needs keys similar to what I used for the Twitter api, only there’s no consumer key because there’s only one ec2 application.